oracle/graal/compiler/docs/NativeBridgeProcessor.md

 }
 ```

-To generate a HotSpot to native image bridge we need to create an abstract base class extending `Calculator`.
-The class must have a package-private field of `NativeObject` type annotated with `@EndPointHandle`.
-Finally, we need to annotate the class by `@GenerateHotSpotToNativeBridge`.
+To generate a bridge from a HotSpot VM to a Native Image, create an abstract base class extending `Calculator` with a package-private field of `NativeObject` type annotated with `@EndPointHandle` and annotate it using `@GenerateHotSpotToNativeBridge`.

 ```java
 @GenerateHotSpotToNativeBridge(jniConfig = ExampleJNIConfig.class)